ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/studio/database/document-extensions/time-series.markdown

 {INFO/}

+{WARNING: Actions}

+1. Click to go back to the query results tab.
+2. Click to view time series values' results in a graph.
+3. Click to view time series values' results in a table.

+{WARNING/}

 ---

 ![Time series results in a graph - Actions](images/time-series/time-series-graph-actions.png "Time series results in a graph - Actions")

 {WARNING: }

-1. Drag or resize the time range selection frame to change the selection.
+1. Drag or resize the selected time frame to view the corresponding results.
 2. Hover your mouse over the graph to view the data of one particular entry.
 3. Toggle viewing points or a continuous line.
 4. Check/Uncheck to plot or hide time series entries' values on the graph.